Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =OFFSET(A2,MATCH(B2,B:B,0),1)
 ```
-## Find what city in "City" Column B is next to "Canada" in the "Country" Column without using "VLOOKUP()", "HLOOKUP()", OR "XLOOKUP()" function.
+## Find what city in "City" Column B is next to "Canada" in the "Country" Column without using "VLOOKUP()", "HLOOKUP()", or "XLOOKUP()" function.
 ```
 =INDEX(array,row_number,[column_num]) + =MATCH(lookup_value, lookup_array,[match_type]) -> =INDEX(B:B,MATCH(A2,A:A,FALSE),1)
 ```